poxford3/poxford3.github.io/README.md

 where my website will go :)

 # to do
-make things inline on the website? project page
+make things inline on the website? project page (better but still needs work)

-projects page needs to have better set up zz
+create api uses

 #
 enter in the link to your favorite youtube song to add it to the playlist :)